375187588/daviesmeyer-task.dev/readme.md

 * Clone repo

-* From your console 'composer install' to install dependencies.
+* From your console at your root folder execute 'composer install' to install dependencies.

 * At your project root, rename '.env.example' file to '.env' and set: